The Weekly Wine Journal reviews wines, wine makers, wine bars and wine events.

 - <84 Not very good, not recommended

 Special attention is taken to ensure that the wines are stored and tested at the correct temperatures.
-Wines are decanted, though I always take the first sip right after opening the bottle, and then subsequent samples are taken at regular intervals throughout the analysis which is usually spread over 3-6 hours and then again 24 hours later.
+Wines are decanted and samples are taken at regular intervals throughout the analysis which is usually spread over 3-6 hours and then again 24 hours later.

-The wines we review are a mix of personal purchases and winery provided review samples.
-If you are a vineyard/winery/winemaker and would like your wine reviewed contact us.
-I can’t guarantee that we will review all the wines we receive but every effort will be made to provide feedback.
+The wines I review are a mix of personal purchases and winery provided review samples.
+If you are a vineyard/winery/winemaker and would like your wine reviewed contact me.
+I can’t guarantee that I’ll review all the wines I receive but every effort will be made to provide feedback.

 weeklywinejournal (at) gmail (dot) com